bongiozzo/musica_mustdie/output/band_andromeda.md

 # Andromeda

-Дискография
+## Дискография

-"Extension Of The Wish" 2001, Progressive
+### "Extension Of The Wish" 2001, Progressive

+01. Extension Of The Wish
+02. Cresendo Of Thoughts
+03. In The Deepest Of Waters
+04. Starshooter Supreme
+05. Chameleon Carneval
+06. The Words Unspoken
+07. Arch Angel

-"II=I" 2003, Progressive
+### "II=I" 2003, Progressive

+1. Encyclopedia	07:35
+2. Mirages	05:42
+3. Reaching Deep Within	04:50
+4. Two Is One	10:09
+5. Morphing into Nothing	07:34
+6. Castaway	06:16
+7. Parasite	06:54
+8. One in My Head	08:02
+9. This Fragile Surface	08:04

-"Chimera" 2006, Progressive
+### "Chimera" 2006, Progressive

+1. Periscope
+2. In the End
+3. The Hidden Riddle
+4. Going Under
+5. The Cage of Me
+6. No Guidelines
+7. Iskenderun
+8. Inner Circle
+9. Blink of an Eye

-"The Immunity Zone" 2008, Progressive
+### "The Immunity Zone" 2008, Progressive

+1. Recognizing Fate	07:19
+2. Slaves of the Plethora Season	05:34
+3. Ghosts on Retinas	04:28
+4. Censoring Truth	06:42
+5. Worst Enemy	06:01
+6. My Star	05:40
+7. Another Step	05:58
+8. Shadow of a Lucent Moon	07:22
+9. Veil of Illumination	17:25

-"Manifest Tyranny" 2011, Progressive
+### "Manifest Tyranny" 2011, Progressive

+1. Preemptive Strike
+2. Lies 'r' Us
+3. Stay Unaware
+4. Survival of the Richest
+5. False Flag
+6. Chosen by God
+7. Asylum
+8. Play Dead
+9. Go Back to Sleep
+10. Antidote

 ## Отношения с другими группами